up-n-atom/8311/docs/posts/masquerade-as-the-orange-sa-livebox-7-with-the-was-110.md

     reboot
     ```

-After rebooting, the SC/APC cable can safely be plugged into the [WAS-110] and immediately receive O5
+After rebooting the WAS-110, safely remove the SC/APC cable from the Livebox 7 and connect it to the
+WAS-110.
+If all previous steps were followed correctly, the WAS-110 should operate with O5.1 [PLOAM status].
-operational status.
-For troubleshooting, please read:

-[Troubleshoot connectivity issues with the WAS-110]
+For troubleshooting, please read the [Troubleshoot connectivity issues with the WAS-110] guide before seeking help on
+the [8311 Discord community server].

+  [PLOAM status]: troubleshoot-connectivity-issues-with-the-was-110.md#ploam-status
+  [Troubleshoot connectivity issues with the WAS-110]: troubleshoot-connectivity-issues-with-the-was-110.md

-Finally, continue with your bypass by consulting the [routing guide(s)](#routing-guides).
+Finally, continue with your bypass by consulting the [routing guide(s)](#routing-guides) below.

 ## Livebox 7 software versions